 He enhances their attacking potential with his speed, power, creativity and goal threat, even if he is a less consistent goalscorer than he was during 2019/20.
 As their left-sided forward he plays from deeper territory than their most advanced attacker – most regularly Youssef En-Nesyri – but he continues to contribute close to goal (above).

 There are occasions when Ocampos dribbles into the final third, others when he switches play, and others still when he seeks to combine with teammates to create opportunities to shoot on goal.
-His understanding with Jesús Navas, their senior right-back, after moving infield is particularly strong – he draws opponents to create passing lanes to him, then plays the ball before running to attack his crosses into the area.
+His understanding with Jesús Navas, Sevilla's senior right-back, after moving infield is particularly strong – he draws opponents to create passing lanes to him, then plays the ball before running to attack his crosses into the area.

 His performances have contributed to him appearing for Argentina, who also often use a 4-2-3-1, if not a 4-4-2, and select him towards the left, right, or as their number 10, and encourage him to operate from between the lines and to withdraw into midfield.
 As is the case for Sevilla, his power and determination to recover the ball are enhanced by his understanding of when to delay opponents by holding his position (above), when to press with intensity, and of their overall defensive balance.
 He has also proven effective at recognising when to help a teammate to create an overload and press both the ball and a single opponent.